Braves vs. Giants Player Props Betting Odds

-Ronald Acuna Jr. is one of the top players with prop bets for the taking when the Atlanta Braves and the San Francisco Giants play at Truist Park on Sunday (first pitch at 1:35 PM ET).
+Ronald Acuna Jr. and Wilmer Flores are among the players with prop bets available when the Atlanta Braves and the San Francisco Giants meet at Oracle Park on Friday (first pitch at 10:15 PM ET).

 Bet on this matchup or its props with BetMGM!